ChrisShim98/raystudios/README.md

 </p>

  ## Description
-The project involves building a web platform for purchasing digital music, with a user-friendly and a fully responsive (mobile, tablet and desktop) design.
+This project involves building a web platform for purchasing digital music, with a user-friendly and a fully responsive (mobile, tablet and desktop) design.
 It includes a landing page, contact page, product pages, and terms of service page to provide a comprehensive experience.

 <b>Company Description:</b>